Eastonboy99/HelpfulScripts/README.md

-# helpful-scripts
+# Helpfull Scripts

-This is a collection of helpful scripts.
-I probably did not make them and if i did it would say so.
+### Info
+This is a repo I use to hold some helpful scripts that I have found or have created.
+Feel free to use any of them